CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/CodingStandards.md

 For example:

-When an attribute is applied to a property, **the attribute does not merely define “a column name.”**
+When an attribute is applied to a property, **the attribute does not merely define â€œa column name.â€**
 Instead, documentation must explicitly state that:

 > The attribute defines metadata for the *property*, and that property represents an SQL column in the data model.